 What are the best 3D printers?

-Based on our extensive evaluations and hours of testing of more than a dozen models in different price ranges, we recommend the Monoprice Voxel ($399) as the best 3D printer for anyone on a budget.
+Based on our extensive evaluations and hours of testing of more than a dozen models in different price ranges, we recommend the Monoprice Voxel as the best 3D printer for anyone on a budget.
 It produces good-looking prints at speeds you'd expect from more expensive models.
-Monoprice also makes our best budget 3D printer, the Delta Mini V2, which is easier to find these days than the also excellent XYZ da Vinci Nano is one of the best 3D printers for beginners and a good choice for classrooms that need low-cost printers for STEM instruction.
+Monoprice also makes our best budget 3D printer, the Delta Mini V2, which is easier to find these days than the also excellent XYZ da Vinci Nano.

-As for SLA printers, the Form 3 ($3,499) from FormLabs is ideal fro professionals who need a dependable 3D printer and who won't blink at the printer's high price tag.
+As for SLA printers, the Form 3 ($3,499) from FormLabs is ideal for professionals who need a dependable 3D printer and who won't blink at the printer's high price tag.
 If you'd like to pay less for your SLA printer, check out the Peopoly Phenom, which at less than $2,000, is almost half the cost of the Form 3.
 The Photon Mono X is even cheaper, bringing the cost of SLA printing to less than $1,000.